noaione/yuusha-shoukan-ln/sources/v03/chapter2.md

 Fruit of the World Tree.
 A mysterious fruit that is said to heal all wounds.
 There must be something big behind why they reacted like that to that fruit.
 Lilia-san's murmurs, which I faintly heard at that time, seemed to be somewhat sorrowful.
-Whatever those reasons are.....
+Whatever those reasons are...
 I may be curious about it and I'd also like to know, but I don't think it's a good topic to barge myself in, since I've only known her for a month or so.
 That said, I don't think I'll get an answer if I'm just thinking about it by myself like this.As I agonize over my unanswered questions, a voice echoes in my head.

 (Should I tell you about it?)